ntmoore/ntmoore.github.io/broken_things/broken_things.md

 I had a pair of 40 year old [boots resoled](boots.md).

+The [control panel](oven_control_panel.md) on our gas range broke.
+We were able to fix it with 5-minute epoxy.

 ## In my backyard

 [John  Deere Mower Spindle](mower_spindle.md) for a 42C deck.